 Colombo 10 – Maradana

 Maradana has a lot of local colleges and a large railway station.
 It also has the oldest Hindu temple in Colombo called Sri Kailawasanathan.
 When I saw it, I could not get over the colours and the detail work of the exterior.
-Something I really enjoyed about Colombo were seeing all the different religious structures.
+Something I really enjoyed about Colombo was seeing all the different religious structures.
 You could walk around and see Mosques, Buddhist temples, Hindu Temples, Churches for many different religious sects, and I believe they also have a synagogue.
-I’m not personally a very religious person yet I can appreciate that they have place for many different people to worship as Sri Lanka itself is a very diverse country.
+I’m not personally a very religious person yet I can appreciate that they have places for many different people to worship as Sri Lanka itself is a very diverse country.

 Colombo 2 – Slave Island

 Ok first, I can’t lie, that name makes me feel very uncomfortable.
-This area is now a populated by large hotels and shopping centres.
+This area is now populated by large hotels and shopping centres.
 The gentrification is evident as they are constantly taking down the historical Victorian-style buildings and replacing them with larger, more modern complexes.
 I wouldn’t be surprised if the skyline changes completely in the next couple of years.

 Beira Lake is included in this area, which is also the place of the quiet Seema Malaka temple.
 I really enjoyed this spot because of how relaxing it was.
 You have to pay about 300 lkr to enter but it is a joint ticket for this temple and the most popular, Gangaramaya Temple.

 Gangaramaya – where to start.
 This temple features a bunch of buildings that come together to create this place of worship as well as a museum-esque area.
-The first building you are directed to is very similar to other Buddhist temples that you see all over Asia, however I was impressed by the vibrant colours everywhere.
+The first building you are directed to is very similar to other Buddhist temples that you see all over Asia, however, I was impressed by the vibrant colours everywhere.
 It was overwhelming and so beautiful that I was really excited to see the rest of the temple.
 As you delve deeper into the structure, you find yourself surrounded by a collection of relics from the past.
 I was really enamoured with all these large, gold repoussé pieces.
 The craftsmanship was absolutely stunning and I found myself taking photos of every single piece I walked by.
 What I did not like was the collection of ivory pieces, as well as two stuffed elephant skins that were on display.
 I can forgive things that have happened in the past, however, upon doing some more research I have found something quite disturbing.

 There is a sweet little elephant by the name of Ganga, who is being held there.
 She is the temple elephant which means that she is captive and used for different ceremonies and festivals.
 When I was there, I hadn’t seen her.
 To be honest, after seeing the large stuffed elephant near the end, I felt uncomfortable and wanted to leave.
-I wasn’t on the look out for Ganga who is chained at the feet.
+I wasn’t on the lookout for Ganga who is chained at the feet.

 All in all, the temple itself was stunning.
-Some of the artifacts were very interesting to see, however I think they have a cooler historical museum in Galle.
+Some of the artifacts were very interesting to see, however, I think they have a cooler historical museum in Galle.
 I wish I had done a bit more research about it before I went because I can not bring myself to understand the animal cruelty.
 If you want more information about how you can help elephants like Ganga, Heart of Ganesh (https://heartofganesh.org/) is a great organization really trying to make things happen and protect these animals.

 Colombo 3 – Kollupitiya